 Average Annual Salary: $54,300

-Madison lands at the No. 16 spot in the overall ranking of best cities for living in the U.S., largely because of its strong job market.
+Madison lands at the No. 16 spot in the overall ranking of best places to live in the U.S., largely because of its steady job market.
 While many other metro areas struggled with unemployment rates above 7% in 2020, Madison’s unemployment rate was comparatively low at 4.95%.
 Furthermore, Madison’s average annual salary is $54,300, which is higher than the national average of $53,490.

 #17 Fort Collins, Colorado